Contrast-Enhanced Gating in GRUs for Robust Low-Data Sequence Learning: Experiments

-\paragraph{Visualization Insights of SST using T-SNE in neural network:} The The visualization of hidden layer outputs as shown in Figure 4(a) and (b) offers a compelling view into the semantic representation capabilities of the MOPGRU and MOPGRU-SST models.
-In the t-SNE plots, we observe that MOPGRU forms broader clusters for words such as "think," "phone call," and "meet," which could be indicative of its capacity to capture and represent semantic relationships.
-In contrast the separation is more prominent in MOPGRU-SST, signifying its ability to encode knowledge representations in a highly distinguished, nuanced manner.
+In the t-SNE plots, we observe that MOPGRU forms broader clusters for words such as \enquote{think}, \enquote{phone call}, and \enquote{meet}, which could be indicative of its capacity to capture and represent semantic relationships.
+In contrast the separation is more prominent in MOPGRU-SST, signifying its ability to encode knowledge representations in a highly distinguished manner.
 This differentiation can enhance recognition capabilities by efficiently mapping varying inputs to more granular model concepts.
-Analysing the dense layer visuals reveals similar insights, with MOPGRU-SST in Figure 5(a) producing clearer delineation between clusters representing different terms.
-The evident distinction of semantic groupings compared to MOPGRU in Figure 5(b) indicates that MOPGRU-SST develops richer hierarchical data representations.
+Analysing the dense layer visuals reveals similar insights, with MOPGRU-SST in Figure \ref{fig:5b} producing clearer delineation between clusters representing different terms.
+The evident distinction of semantic groupings compared to MOPGRU in Figure \ref{fig:5a} indicates that MOPGRU-SST develops richer hierarchical data representations.
 Overall, by comparing the test accuracy of both models, MOPGRU-SST achieved a higher accuracy of 100\% than baseline MOPGRU which achieved 95\%.
+Although near-perfect accuracy is observed on this dataset, the number of gesture samples per class is limited and the task may be relatively structured in feature space.
+Therefore, this result should be interpreted as evidence of improved separability on a controlled low-data benchmark rather than as a definitive indication of general superiority.
+Evaluating SST on larger and more diverse gesture datasets remains an important direction for future work.